rowanhill/xssfinder/README.md

 1. Make the reports (lots) prettier.
 1. Add DriverWrappers beyond just HtmlUnitDriver.
 1. Add more lifecycle events (before route, before/after traversal).
-1. Consider annotation inheritance - at a minimum, `@Page` probably wants to be marked as [`@Inherited`](http://docs.oracle.com/javase/6/docs/api/java/lang/annotation/Inherited.html)
+1. Consider annotation inheritance in Java - at a minimum, `@Page` probably wants to be marked as [`@Inherited`](http://docs.oracle.com/javase/6/docs/api/java/lang/annotation/Inherited.html)
 1. Rethink custom traverser and submitters - perhaps @SubmitAction should take no params, and be paired with
 @TraverseWith for a custom traverser, and the CustomTraverser interface should be expanded to that of CustomSubmitter